Hits Radio West Yorkshire: Pennine Radio

+The Pulse/Pulse 1

+On 30 August 1991, Pennine FM was rebranded as "The Pulse" in a bid to revive flagging fortunes.

 The Metro Radio Group itself was bought out by EMAP in 1996 and ownership rules at the time meant that as they already owned neighbouring Radio Aire in Leeds something had to be sold on, and that was The Pulse and its sister station Classic Gold which were purchased in a management buyout from senior staff and ex-Metro Group executives.
 The new company was called The Radio Partnership, it was at this time that the station moved to number one position in the West Yorkshire radio market for the first time in its history.

 The Radio Partnership expanded over the years to include other stations, such as Signal Radio in Stoke-on-Trent.
 In 1999, Kelvin MacKenzie's Talk Radio UK bought The Radio Partnership and formed The Wireless Group to include the national broadcaster and a series of local stations.
 In July 2005 The Wireless Group was bought out by UTV Group.
 In September 2016, The Wireless Group was purchased by News UK.

 On 8 February 2019, Pulse 1 and the Wireless Group's network of local radio stations were sold to Bauer.

 In May 2020, Bauer announced that Pulse 1 would join the Hits Radio network, while retaining its on-air branding.
 Pulse 1 began carrying off-peak programming from the Hits Radio network on 15 June 2020 and the station officially joined the Hits Radio network on 20 July 2020.

 In September 2020, Pulse 1 began broadcasting to the eastern part of West Yorkshire on DAB following the closure of sister station Radio Aire.

 In March 2021, Bauer closed Pulse 1's Bradford studios and moved the station to the former Radio Aire studios in Leeds, co-locating with Greatest Hits Radio Yorkshire.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Pulse 1 would be rebranded as Hits Radio West Yorkshire as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+The name was changed on 17 April 2024, however the station’s local programming was not affected as a result of the relaunch.

+On 20 March 2025, Bauer announced it would end its local Hits Radio breakfast show for West Yorkshire to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins continue and the station's Leeds studios were retained.

+The station's final local programme aired on 6 June 2025.